wu-yun/OS_FrontendMaster-dl/README.md

 # Front-end Master Video Downloader

+The default behavior of the script is to fetch and download **all** available courses.
+It is a time consuming process (about 30 minutes) since it use GUI browser to do the crawling.

+You can optionally download the individual course you want after you have the `DATA_COURSEDETAILED_LIST_CDN.json` file.

+NOTE:

+This assumes you have got a Frontend Master account with subscription

 Please do NOT spread the downloadable links to others.
 Please keep you subscription to continue supporting [FrontendMaster](https://frontendmasters.com/) and getting updates from them.

-NOTE: This assumes you have got a Frontend Master account with subscription

 ## Usage